robotframework/SeleniumLibrary/README.rst

 issue is backed up by a pull request.

-If the enhancement is not generally useful, example solution is domain specific, then the SeleniumLibrary offers a public API's which can be used to build own plugins and libraries.
+If the enhancement is not generally useful, example solution is domain specific, then the SeleniumLibrary offers public APIs which can be used to build its own plugins and libraries.
-Plugin API allows to add new keywords, modify existing keywords and modify internal functionality of the library.
-Also new libraries can be build on top of the SeleniumLibrary.
+Plugin API allows us to add new keywords, modify existing keywords and modify the internal functionality of the library.
+Also new libraries can be built on top of the SeleniumLibrary.
 Please see `extending documentation`_ for more details about the available methods and for examples how the library can be extended.